tts/hkidistricts/streets.md

 it, or at least I don’t know how to do it.
-When you rerun the code, the problematic item in the dictionary is encountered, the cached message fetched, you get the same HTTP error again, it is cached etc. First I thought that the problematic district, Pasila, was too big and slow to query but when run individually, all went smoothly.
+When you rerun the code, the problematic item in the dictionary is encountered, the cached message fetched, you get the same HTTP error again, it is cached etc. First I thought that the district in question, Pasila, was too big and slow to query but when run individually, all went smoothly.
 So I was forced to handle Pasila separately.